Barbara Mandrell: 1984–2000: Later television roles

 Mandrell continued acting following her show's cancellation.
 In 1984, Mandrell debuted in her first television film titled Burning Rage.
 Mandrell played the main role of a geologist who investigates coal mining fires underneath a town in Tennessee.
 Joe Brown of The Washington Post called the film, "an overheated title for what amounts to a lukewarm drama about a natural phenomenon and its effect on a small town."
 He concluded by commenting on Mandrell's acting performance: "As an actress, Mandrell is likable and natural, but she has little to do here but walk around looking concerned when she's not getting into tepid clinches with [Tom] Wopat".
 Following her 1984 car crash, a television special of Mandrell's was aired on CBS titled Barbara Mandrell–Something Special.

 She also made appearances on talk shows and network programs during the late 1980s and early 1990s.
 She also was featured in several television commercials for food products.
 In the early 1990s, she portrayed a character on the television show Empty Nest.
-In 1994, Mandrell played a guest role in an episode of ABC's The Commish.
+In 1994, Mandrell played a villain guest role in an episode of ABC's The Commish.
 The Baltimore Sun described her as playing "a less sympathetic role than usual" in their description of the episode.

-During the mid 1990s, Mandrell also played roles on the shows Touched by an Angel, Dr. Quinn Medicine Woman and Baywatch.
+During the mid-1990s, Mandrell also played roles on the shows Touched by an Angel, Dr. Quinn Medicine Woman and Baywatch.
 In 1997, Mandrell gave up her music career to focus on acting full-time.
 She signed with the Creative Artists Agency, which helped her acquire more television roles.
 She appeared as a recurring character in the soap opera Sunset Beach.
 In 1999, Mandrell played the mother of a deceased son who finds conflict with his "controlling girlfriend".
 Titled The Wrong Girl, the television filmed aired on NBC that year.
-Among Mandrell's final acting credits was 2000's made for television film Stolen from the Heart.
+Among Mandrell's final acting credits was 2000's made-for-television film Stolen from the Heart.